-Heritability studies (H2): Measures the extent of variation in a phenotypic trait attributable to a genetic variation (not environmental) amongst individuals of a population.
+Heritability studies (H2): Measures the extent of variation in a phenotypic trait attributable to a genetic variation (not environmental) among individuals of a population.

-H2 = 1 (heritability equals one means that all variations are attributable to genetics)
+H2 = 1 (heritability equals one, meaning all variations are attributable to genetics)

-H2 = 0 (none of the heritability is attributable to genetics or anywhere in between)
+H2 = 0 (none of the heritability is attributable to genetics)

-Theoretically, identical or monozygotic twins share almost 100% of their genetic information with epigenetic studies providing more detailed information about this observation.
+Theoretically, identical or monozygotic twins share almost 100% of their genetic information.
+Epigenetic studies provide more detailed information.

-Concordance values: If one twin has a trait, then concordance value estimates the frequency of the other twin having it too.
+Concordance values: If one twin has a trait, then the concordance value estimates the frequency of the other twin having it, too.
 Greater concordance in monozygotic twins versus dizygotic twins provides evidence that there is a genetic component to the disease.
-From the concordance values in the following list, one can discern that there is likelihood of a genetic component in these conditions:
+From the concordance values in the following list, one can discern that there is a likelihood of a genetic component in these conditions:

 |Cleft lip w/wo cleft palate||30||2|